 Next, as a member of the IBEW (International Brotherhood of Electrical Workers) union, Fred worked as a cameraman and “live” truck operator for WLVI-TV’s “The News at Ten” in Boston, Massachusetts.
 Although a newcomer to big-market TV news, Fred was nominated for a New England TV News Emmy Award for video he shot of the tragic self-beaching of baby pilot whales on the Cape Cod coastline, their recovery in Boston’s New England Aquarium, and subsequent return to sea from a NOAA research vessel.
 He now calls on the reporting and video production skills he acquired working as a television news journalist and photojournalist to present his clients’ cases in an understandable and visually compelling manner in pre-mediation day-in-the-life videos, and at trial to judges and juries.

-Fred Goldsmith has been a dirt bike rider, and the former secretary and newsletter editor of the western Pennsylvania dirt bike riding club, Three Rivers Competition Riders (Facebook page).
-He holds a Pennsylvania motorcycle operator’s license, has successfully completed the Pennsylvania Motorcycle Safety Program’s Basic Rider, Experienced Rider, BRC2, and Advanced Rider courses, and includes street bike riding on his list of passions (below left is Fred with his Honda CRF-250X and below right is while aboard his BMW R1150R during a break on a ride in the countryside of Washington County, PA — Fred also rides a Triumph Speed Triple).
+Fred Goldsmith has been a dirt bike rider for over 14 years, and is the former secretary and newsletter editor of the western Pennsylvania dirt bike riding club, Three Rivers Competition Riders (Facebook page).
+He holds a Pennsylvania motorcycle operator’s license, has successfully completed the Pennsylvania Motorcycle Safety Program’s Basic Rider, Experienced Rider, BRC2, and Advanced Rider courses, and includes street bike riding on his list of passions (the photo below left shows Fred with his Honda CRF-250X — he’s since traded that 4-stroke for a KTM 2-stroke — and below right is while riding his BMW R1150R in the countryside of Washington County, PA — Fred also rides a Triumph Speed Triple).
 He has been a member of Pittsburgh’s Sport Bike Alliance, which promotes safe street bike riding.
 In his law practice, Fred and his partner, Rich Ogrodowski, handle claims and lawsuits arising from motorcycle (both street bike and dirt bike) accidents and ATV (all terrain vehicles, quads, 4-wheelers) accidents.